KovalenkoDima236961/EthRome_Hackathon/README.md

 ipfs init   # first time only
 ipfs daemon
 ```
 You may also use the ipfs service in docker-compose.yml.
-If your IPFS API is not on http://localhost:5001, set the backend environment variable accordingly (e.g., IPFS_API_URL=http://<host>:<port>).

 ### Docker Compose status (backend)